 The wildlife in Estes Park and Rocky Mountain National Park is abundant and it’s one of the main reasons why over 3 million people visit the park each year.
 But just because it’s winter, doesn’t mean there isn’t anything to see.
 While the bears may be in hibernation for the season, there is plenty of other winter wildlife watching in Estes Park and in Rocky Mountain National Park.
 Get your camera and your binoculars ready for the chance to see the park’s most admired fauna.

 What you’ll see

 Though our yellow-bellied marmots and black bears hibernate and the hummingbirds migrate, there is the wildlife that stays on the move in the winter.
-Keep a lookout for the following animals that are still active within the park:
+Be on the lookout for the following animals that are still active within the park:

 Pikas – on the smaller side of life, the pikas, members of the rabbit family, do not hibernate in winter.
 But the only way you will see these cute little creatures is if you venture up past treeline (above 11,000 feet in elevation).
 Throughout the summer they spend their time gathering tundra food for winter survival.
 They keep their food stored under rocks so that they have enough to survive on for winter.

 Birds – while Rocky Mountain National Park is home to hundreds of migratory birds, there are several which can be seen year-round, especially in the winter, including wild turkeys, hawks, falcons, woodpeckers, and pygmy owls.